 Introspection is what we call being “self-aware” in the modern vernacular.
 It means we are consciously familiar with both how we think/feel and why we think/feel that way.
 That kind of mindfulness usually expresses itself as measured and reasoned responses to various situations — especially negative ones! — rather than thoughtless knee-jerk reactions.

 Introspection can be a good thing, so long as it’s practiced within biblical limits.
-That boundary occurs where our dispassionately seeing our past for what it was collides with our feeling shamed and regretful over it.
+That boundary occurs where our dispassionate internal assessment of current thoughts and attitudes collides with our feeling shamed and regretful over them, especially when they are in the past.

 You see, we own the present and the future.
 Our ownership is expressed through the crucifixion of our flesh as we love and serve the Living God and others.